cecortes/ventas_sass/app/docs/log.md

 - [x] Create a function to accept only numbers in the phone field.
 - [x] Finish all popovers on the inputs fields and verifications on the necessary fields.

+---

+## 14 de septiembre de 2024 - 2hr

+- [x] Create a function to check if the user is logged in.
+- [ ] Create a function to logout the user.
+- [x] Create a function to create a user object.
 - [ ] Create a function to insert the data into the database.
+- [ ] Convert string values to int in phone and cp fields.
 - [ ] Add styles to the bootstrap for modal, span, titles, and paragraphs.
+- [ ] Fix the bug in the fields that have validation functions.

 ---